 Kirsten Hendrickson has been playing handbells since 1997 in various church choirs.
 She has performed with Chicago Bronze and is currently a member of The Agape Ringers.
 In addition to handbells she plays the viola, violin and (if absolutely necessary) can play the cello.
 Her favorite bell is the D-flat 4 chime.

-Joel Jackle-Hugh lives in Pana IL, where he is the foster care licensing specialist for Kemmerer Village.
-Joel is an ordained Presbyterian minister.
-He is the chaplain for Kemmerer Village, the youth director at Pana First United Methodist Church, and often provides pulpit supply for area churches.
+Joel Jackle-Hugh lives in Pana, IL and works for the state of Illinois.
+Joel is an ordained Presbyterian minister and keeps busy filling in at churches around central Illinois.
 Joel is also a talented musician.
-In addition to handbells, he plays the tuba, trombone, piano, and guitar.
+In addition to handbells, he plays tuba, trombone, French horn, piano, guitar, and he sings.
 Joel’s hobbies include cooking, train watching, and working on model railroads.

 John Kouns lives in Glen Ellyn, Illinois.
 Recently retired from the engineering/construction field, he has been ringing bells since 1980 in various church choirs.
 John has always looked at playing bells as musical therapy.
 He loves playing the bass bells, especially the low chimes.
 His other interests include kite flying, building and flying model rockets, singing, collecting die cast cars and restoring his 1975 Datsun 280Z.